Aseelaldallal/HackerEarth/UniqueSubarrays/reflection.md

 ArrayWeightCalculator3:

 Much simpler, cleaner implementation.
-Passed 7/11 speed tests.
+Passed all speed tests.
+The key was (n(n+1))/2 and using long rather than int